PseudoDevs/IamGhost/bmd3.md

-Last updated: 2024-04-07 17:58:20
+Last updated: 2024-04-07 17:58:56
-Random Quote: Morty, he's not gonna donate.
-You're pitching the police men's ball to a black teenager here. - Rick Sanchez
+Random Quote: You're like Hitler!
+But even Hitler cared about Germany or something. - Morty Smith